takenoko-str/cheps/README.md

 cheps
 =================
-##enviroment
+##Enviroment
-cheps use on CentOS, Redhat, AmazonLinux.
+Use cheps on CentOS, Redhat, AmazonLinux.
-##descrition
+##Description
 cheps prevent you from forgetting `chkconfig <daemon> on`.
 Have you ever happen to get a service failure when you reboot os?
 cheps list up daemons switch on or off.